Battle of Ayn al-Warda: Battle

 Following Zufar's advice, the Penitents camped outside Ayn al-Warda, with the town in their rear.
 They rested for five days before the Umayyad army arrived.
 The total strength of the latter was 20,000, but it was divided into two units due to disputes between its two field commanders.
 Some 8,000 troops were under the command of Shurahbil ibn Dhi'l-Kala, and the rest were under Husayn ibn Numayr.
 Shurahbil arrived first, ahead of Ibn Numayr, and made camp.
 The Penitents attacked him and his troops fled.
 The next day, Ibn Numayr arrived with his troops.
 He called on the Penitents to surrender, who in turn demanded the surrender of the Umayyad army and the handing over of Ibn Ziyad, the supreme commander of the Umayyad forces, to be executed for his involvement in the death of Husayn.
 The battle began on Wednesday, 4 January.
 (Note: According to Rotter, this date is fictitious and the battle would have been fought in the summer of 685.)
 Ibn Surad divided the Penitents into three groups, sending two to attack the Umayyad flanks, while he himself remained in the center.
-On the first day, the Penitents were able to repel the Umayyads, but on the next day, Ibn Ziyad sent Shurahbil back to fight under the command of Ibn Numayr, and the numerical superiority of the Umayyad army began to prevail.
+On the first day, the Penitents were able to repel the Umayyads, but on the next day, one of their commanders, Abu al-Juwayriyya al-Abdi, was wounded early in the engagement and had to remain back with the supplies.
+Meanwhile, Ibn Ziyad sent Shurahbil back to fight under the command of Ibn Numayr, and the numerical superiority of the Umayyad army began to prevail.
 Despite holding the ground, the Penitents suffered severe losses.

 On the third day of the battle, they were completely surrounded.
-Ibn Surad ordered his men to dismount and advance on foot to engage in one-on-one combat.
-The Umayyad army started raining arrows on them and the Penitents were almost annihilated.
-Ibn Surad fell to an arrow shot, and of the remaining four commanders, three were killed in quick succession.
+Ibn Surad ordered his men to dismount and advance on foot to engage in combat, while reinforcements led by Husayn ibn Numayr al-Sakuni and Adham ibn Muhriz al-Bahili arrived with about 10,000 men to press the attack.
+As the Umayyad army rained arrows down on them, the Penitents were nearly annihilated Ibn Surad fell to an arrow shot, and of the remaining four commanders, three were killed in quick succession, including Sukhayr ibn Hudhayfa al-Muzani who charged into battle and was slain alongside his men.
+Finally, the Penitents' banner passed to the last surviving commander, Rifa'a ibn Shaddad al-Bajali.
 Finally, the Penitents' banner passed to the last commander, Rifa'a ibn Shaddad.
 At this point, the Penitents received the news that their supporters from al-Mada'in and Basra were on the way to join them, but they had been completely destroyed by now, so instead of waiting for the reinforcements, Rifa'a retreated with a few survivors and escaped to al-Qarqisiya during the night.